-To see the current version of the app and the current versions of all software on the Elon Smart Thermostat, tap on the hamburger menu $\equiv$ in the top right of the home screen and then tap "About".
+To see the current version of the app and the current versions of all software on the Elon Smart Thermostat, tap on the hamburger menu \equiv in the top right of the home screen and then tap "About".
+The left tab shows the mobile phone app version, whilst the right tab shows the device software versions.